Olex2/Olex2Manual/Disorder/modelling_disorder.md

 	>CRYST As general rule, to apply the newly added restraints/constraint, the structure has to be refined.

-7. Olex2 will automatically have made the relevant atoms isotropic and you can now £Refine£.
+7. Olex2 will automatically have made the relevant atoms isotropic and you can now @@Refine@@.
 The refinement will find the occupancy of the atoms.
 8. The structure should look sensible with two positions of the additional carbon displayed.
 Right click on either of the two atoms and the refined occupancy will be displayed, Part 1 ~0.83 (83%), Part 2 ~0.17 (17%).
 Select both carbon atoms, `@RIGHT-CLICK|Chemical-Occupancy|Fix`, which will fix the occupancies at the refined values.
 9. Right click on the bond lengths and check that all of the bond lengths are chemically sensible (note the two components are different so there should be one aromatic and one ethyl C-C bond length).
-Click £Refine£.
+Click @@Refine@@.

 	>CRYST If the bond lengths were not similar, restraints may be required.
 Under'@Tools|Shelx Compatible Restraints` select DFIX enter the distance, d, and a standard deviation, s.
 If a group of atoms are being modelled, restraint may be required to make pairs of equivalent bonds have similar values.
 Select pairs of bonds and under `@Tools|Shelx-Compatible-Restraints` select SADI, changing the s to ~0.003 so that the pairs of bond lengths are restrained to be similar within a strong weight.
 Click **Go**.
 Although restraining the bond lengths may not always be necessary, in reality it often is, particularly when the occupancy of the second part is relatively small.
 In this case EADP will be maintained but may not always be necessary.